fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 ItemOwnerIsShopkeeperToSuspiciency | 8.000000 | basket suspiciency calculation
 ItemOwnerNeverFadesToSuspiciency | 10.000000 |
 ItemOwnerRelationshipToSuspiciencyMin | 0.100000 |
-JailRecoveryDebuffDurationMultiplier | 0.200000 | duration of JailRecovery debuff is calculated as jail duration * this multiplier
+JailRecoveryDebuffDurationMultiplier | 0.200000 | duration of JailRecovery debuff is calculated as `jail duration * this multiplier`
-JailRecoveryDebuffMaxHours | 240.000000 | hours spent in jail after JailRecovery debuff reaches its maximal values JumpCostBase | 6.000000 | stamina cost of one jump LethalDmgR | 10.000000 | DmgR that is known to cause death LocalHeroInfamousReputationThreshold | 0.700000 | above this rep local hero, under infamous LocationReputationHatedThreshold | 0.200000 | reputation threshold below which a location will hate the player
+JailRecoveryDebuffMaxHours | 240.000000 | hours spent in jail after JailRecovery debuff reaches its maximal values JumpCostBase | 6.000000 | Stamina cost of one jump LethalDmgR | 10.000000 | DmgR that is known to cause death LocalHeroInfamousReputationThreshold | 0.700000 | above this rep local hero, under infamous LocationReputationHatedThreshold | 0.200000 | reputation threshold below which a location will hate the player